mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 The Notification Webhook sends an HTTP POST request every time it detects an alert that matches the alert triggers you have configured in Shodan Monitor.
 The request contains alert metadata in the HTTP headers and Shodan database based host data in the body.

-This solution relies on the Notification Webhook to integrate Shodan Monitor to Azure Sentinel.
+This solution provides a method of ingesting the Notification Webhook alerts to Azure Sentinel.
 It uses a Logic App HTTP endpoint that listens to incoming requests, parses a selected amount of data into variables and writes that to an Azure Log Analytics Workspace.

 You can the official Notification Webhook documentation here: https://help.shodan.io/developer-fundamentals/monitor-webhooks